 Sung-Im Her was born in Seoul, South Korea.

-In 2011, She joined physical theater group Abattoir Ferme for “Monkey” creation.
-In 2013, Abattoire Ferme's director Stef Lernous created a solo piece “Entrance” which presented in Korea for soloist dance festival and presented in Mechelen, and Brigittines as a part of International festival.
-In 2015, Sung-Im Her & Abattoir Ferme worked together for dance theater piece and created “NYMF” which received the best piece of the year in 2015, selected by dance critics.
+In 2011, She joined physical theater group Abattoir Ferme for Monkey creation.
+In 2013, Abattoire Ferme's director Stef Lernous created a solo piece Entrance which was presented in Korea for soloist dance festival and presented in Mechelen, and Brigittines as a part of International festival.
+In 2015, Sung-Im Her & Abattoir Ferme worked together for dance theater piece and created Nymf which received the best piece of the year award in 2015, selected by Korean dance critics.

-Since 2012, Sung-Im has been created 4 remarkable international collaboration pieces between dance and music, visual art and theater.
-“Philia”, “En-trance”, “Tuning”, “Nymf” has been performing in Theater Freiburg(DE), Mullae art center(KR), Ufer studio(DE), Theater Nona(BE), Les Brigittines (BE), Arko theater(KR), LIG Art Hall(KR) , Zurich specktacle(SW).
+Since 2012, Sung-Im has created 4 remarkable international collaboration pieces between dance and music, visual art and theatre.
+Philia, En-trance, Tuning, Nymf has been performing in Theater Freiburg(DE), Mullae art center(KR), Ufer studio(DE), Theater Nona(BE), Les Brigittines (BE), Arko theater(KR), LIG Art Hall(KR) , Zurich specktacle(SW).

-In 2017, she has been selected to be a part of Testbeds Catalyst programme which supported by Bedfordshire University and Luton Art Council.
-12-month research & development programme for mid-career artists where Sung-Im Her to research on global citizen.
+In 2017, she was selected to be a part of Testbeds Catalyst programme which supported by Bedfordshire University and Luton Art Council, a year-long research & development programme for mid-career artists.

-This year, her new creation Nutcrusher is supported by Korean Arts council and will be premiered in Seoul Arko Theater in 2019.
+This year, her new creation Nutcrusher is supported by Arts Council Korea and waspremiered in Arko Theatre, Seoul, in January 2019.